 Private Integrative Medicine Consultations

-Guests can meet with Dr. Sally on-site for relaxed, personal, and confidential consultations.
-Together, she can discuss whatever areas of mind/body wellbeing are concerning you at the moment.
-(Appointments range from $79 for a 25 minute consultation to $329 for an hour and 50 minutes.
-The latter is suggested for longstanding issues.)
+Guests can meet with Dr. Sally on-site for informal, personal, and confidential consultations.
+Together, she can discuss whatever areas of mind/body well-being are concerning you at the moment.

 Yoga, Horticultural Learning, and Art Classes